THE-JEJ-PROJECT/Challenge-6/README.md

 ![4](https://github.com/user-attachments/assets/36c82cc2-d74a-465e-a640-e31dcf9dcf7b)

-Different behaviors are triggered based on whether the player hits a side wall or a corner wall.
+Different events are triggered based on whether the player hits a side wall or a corner wall.
 Hitting a side wall removes a single random floor panel, while hitting a corner wall removes all remaining floor panels at once:

 ![5](https://github.com/user-attachments/assets/4a23881c-c0f4-40e7-9fa3-c7269ad1165e)

-A Rainspawner is added above the stage, periodically dropping raindrops onto the play area.
+A Rainspawner is added above the stage, dropping raindrops onto the play area.
 These raindrops interact with other elements.
 This mechanic adds an additional obstacle for the player.

 ![8](https://github.com/user-attachments/assets/14b6f5e8-a1db-4383-8086-2e620ac87ef5)